 —1 John 3:18-21, NKJV

-God is love (1 John 4:8), and He never stops expressing His love toward us.
+God is love (1 John 4:8).
+He never stops expressing His love toward us.
 He doesn’t withhold His love in His relationship with us based on how we act.
 If He did, none of us would have ever received the love He gave us in Christ.
-For God SO loved us, He sent His Son as a payment for our sins (John 3:16).
-His love is not rescinded.
-It is always available.
+For God SO loved us, He sent His Son as full payment for our sins (John 3:16).
+His love is not withdrawn.
+It is constant.
+He never leaves us.
 We are the ones who allow our actions to keep us away.
 There is no condemnation in the love of Christ (John 3:17).
 It is the goodness of God, not condemnation, which brings us to repentance.
 (Romans 2:4).

-Our love should express the love of God—not in just what we say but in the way we act toward others.
+God’s love in our lives should express itself not only in what we say but in how we treat others.
 A person who says he loves someone, but then acts out of unforgiveness toward that person, only cares for himself.
+When the person he says he loved did something that hurt him, he reacted out of love for himself.
 That is not God’s love expressed in his life.
-When the person they loved did something that hurt them, they reacted out of love for themselves.
-We are to forgive as Christ has forgiven us.
+We are called to forgive as Christ has forgiven us.
 And there is no condemnation in Christ’s love.
 When you experience the love and forgiveness of Christ with a humble heart, it changes the way you love.
 You put the concerns and needs of others before your own.
 God’s kind of love expresses itself in kind actions toward others.
 Truly loving others is evidence of the work of God’s grace in our hearts.